Currency:USD $

 Table: Pros and Cons of Recent Xbox Strategies

 While financial goals might necessitate certain decisions, ensuring that such strategies do not undermine long-term brand integrity is critical.
-The future will test Xbox's ability to reconcile its financial priorities with maintaining and even enhancing its brand reputation in a rapidly evolving market.
+The future will test Xbox's ability to reconcile its financial priorities with maintaining its brand reputation in a rapidly evolving market.